Splatt91/rbtTask2024/README.md

 - **`gateway`**: Uses port `9000`.
 - **Kafka**: Uses default port `9092`.
 - **Kafka UI**: Typically accessed on port `9000` (ensure no conflicts).

-## Microservices overview

-Postman collection called "Vacation Tracker.postman_collection.json" is inside rbtTask2024 folder

-### admin-service

-- Uses api key protection
-  - api key is hardcoded to value: secret-api-key

-- Use case
-  1. Import employee profiles
-  2. Import total vacation days per employee per year
-  3. Import records of used vacation days per employee
-      - This API call triggers update in databse for total vacation days

-### employee-service

-- Uses basic authentication
-  - You can authenticate by using one of the users from the provided sample file

-- Employees can add a new record of used vacation days.
-- If everything has been imported via admin-service Employee can
-  - search/see the number of total, used and available vacation days per year
-  - search/list records of used vacation days for a specified time period(specified from and to dates).